 You thought you'd heard the last of the DeLorean didn't you?
 Well its story isn't finished yet.
 Around 10 p.m. the slightly worse-for-wear cardboard car showed up for its first and only race.
 Piloted by an expert team of mathies who had gone through extensive, minute long training, the battered machine pulled up alongside Dana Porter library.
 Soon the race began and two hefty mathies were off, pushing with all their might as they sought to outdistance the engineers who, going for speed over style, had renovated an overhead projector cart and were off to a good start.
-Coming into the home stretch the teams were neck and neck, but alas our good mathies, exhausted by the uphill trip from Dana Porter to the finish behind AL were unable to catch the engineers who crossed the finish line just slightly ahead of our beleaguered mathie duo.
+Coming into the home stretch the teams were neck and neck, but alas our good mathies, exhausted by the uphill trip from Dana Porter to the finish behind AL were unable to catch the engineers who crossed the finish line just slightly Continued on page 5... ...Continued from page 4 ahead of our beleaguered mathie duo.